 2025-2028 Road Safety Assessments

-In 2024, the city was awarded federal funding through the Safe Streets and Roads for All (SS4A) program to conduct road safety assessments for an additional 13.7 miles of the HIN between 2025-2029.
+In 2024, the city was awarded federal funding through the Safe Streets and Roads for All (SS4A) program to conduct road safety assessments for an additional 13.7 miles of Bellevue's HIN between 2025-2029.
 There are seven RSAs planned between 2025-2027.
 Each RSA will be summarized in a draft Technical Memo and all SS4A funded RSAs will be combined in a final report, estimated for 2028.
 Completed road safety assessment Technical Memos are provided below:

 Connecting assessments to implementation